This is the home page for Lexis+. Some of the highlights are as follows:

 3. This is the research map feature.
 This gives a visual representation of your searches.
 This can help visualize how your search evolved from the initial search terms to the final results.

 4. For example, this search began with the term copyright.
-Next, the search was narrowed to only show cases and further narrowed to only show Texas cases within a time frame.
-This gives a quick overview of how the research progressed from over 40,000 results to 80.
+Next, the search was narrowed to only show cases and further narrowed to only show Texas cases within a time frame of Jan.
+1, 2020 to Dec.
+31, 2020.
+This gives a quick overview of how the research progressed from over 64,572 results to 6.

 1. The folders feature is located in the More drop-down menu.
 This feature allows you to organize documents located from your searches into user defined folders.